vigilance91/solidarity/README.md

 to ensure your system and the project features meet the desired requirements.

-This project's only dependancy is [OpenZeppelin][4] and is imported externally from the project's Github repository, available [here][5].
+This project's only dependancy is [OpenZeppelin][4] and is imported externally from the project's Github repository, available [here][5], for easy testing using Remix.

 ----------------------------------------------------------------

 ## Getting the Official Project

-The most recent, stable release of this project is available via [NPM][] or, developers wishing to contribute may access the [GitHub repo][1].
+The most recent, stable release of this project is available for download via [NPM][] or, developers wishing to contribute may access the [GitHub repo][1].

 We also have a [gitcoin tribe][6] for devlopers who want to keep upto date